 Entering the EU financial market: a regulatory guide for non-EU firms

 The EU financial regulatory framework is not a single gate to pass through.
-It is a layered system of licences, passporting rights, third-country regimes, and cross-cutting obligations that apply differently depending on what you do, where you are incorporated, and which member states you serve.
-This guide explains what non-EU firms need to understand before entering the market.
+It is a layered system of licences, passporting rights, third-country regimes, and cross-cutting obligations.
+This guide explains the licensing routes, home member state choice, and ongoing obligations non-EU firms need to understand before entering the market.

 12 min read